recordedfuture/consul/website/source/docs/guides/creating-certificates.html.md

 ==> Saved consul-ca-key.pem
 ```

+The CA certificate (`consul-ca.pem`) contains the public key necessary to
+validate Consul certificates and therefore must be distributed to every node
+that requires access.

-The CA key (`consul-ca-key.pem`) will be used to sign certificates for Consul
+~> The CA key (`consul-ca-key.pem`) will be used to sign certificates for Consul
 nodes and must be kept private.
-The CA certificate (`consul-ca.pem`) contains
-the public key necessary to validate Consul certificates and therefore must be
-distributed to every node that requires access.

 ### Step 2: Create Server Certificates